-My name is Christopher Kelley and I am a scholar of Buddhism, an adjunct professor in religious studies, a public lecturer, consciousness hacker, and FluxBuddhist.
+My name is Christopher Kelley and I am a scholar of Buddhism, a part-time associate professor in religious studies, and event organizer.

 I received a PhD degree in Religion from Columbia University where I studied Indo-Tibetan Buddhism with Robert A. F. Thurman.
 I currently teach classes in the religious studies program at Eugene Lang College of Liberal Arts, The New School University.